-In our Disc/Spine Program, two patent applications have been filed with regard to technology that is the subject of the Regenerative License Agreement (see "Disc/Spine Program-License" above).
+In our Disc/Spine Program, twelve patent applications have been filed with regard to technology that is the subject of the Regenerative License Agreement (see "Disc/Spine Program-License" above).
 Regenerative has been issued a patent from one of these applications with regard to its curved needle therapeutic delivery device.
-The other application remains pending.
+In addition, in March 2022, a United States patent related to BRTX-100, was issued.
+The other ten applications remain pending.
 The patents that are the subject of the Regenerative License Agreement have been assigned to Regenexx, LLC which we have been advised is an affiliate of Regenerative.

-In our ThermoStem Program, we have two pending United States patent applications and five United States patents within three patent families.
-With regards to the first patent family in the ThermoStem Program, patent applications have been filed in five foreign jurisdictions (of which four applications have been granted as foreign patents and one application, which is not listed in the table below, has lapsed).
-With regards to the second patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions (of which three applications have been granted as foreign patents).
-With regards to the third patent family in the ThermoStem Program, a U.S. application and PCT application have been filed.
+In our ThermoStem Program, we have three pending United States patent applications and five United States patents within three patent families.
+With regards to the first patent family, the ThermoStem Program, patent applications have been filed in five foreign jurisdictions (of which four applications have been granted as foreign patents and one application, which is not listed in the table below, has lapsed).
+With regards to the second patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions (of which four applications have been granted as foreign patents).
+With regards to the third patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions.